TheLazyGamer/NeoBot/README.md

 22. Press Ctrl+X to Exit, press Y to save, and press Enter to close

 23. We need to start the program upon reboot.
-In a terminal run: crontab -e
+In a terminal run: sudo crontab -e

 24. If you haven't chosen an editor, choose nano (should be option 2)